Mu2e/TrkAna/tutorial/intro.md

 ## Exercises

+All the exercises have both ROOT and python instructions.
+Feel free to just read one or the other.

-Here are the list of exercises in this tutorial:
+Here are the list of exercises:

 1. [Opening and Inspecting a TrkAna ROOT file](opening.md): In this exercise we will open and inspect the TrkAna ROOT files.